MCN and Host Sites

 Standpoint, formerly Battered Women’s Legal Advocacy Project (BWLAP), is a statewide organization whose mission is to promote justice for domestic and sexual violence victims.
 We provide direct representation, legal information, training, litigation support, and expert support on program and legal issues.

-WISE was founded around a kitchen table by a group of multi-cultural, first generation immigrant women in 1995 as a vehicle for education, leadership, social and economic empowerment of Asian, African, and Latina women, girls, and their families.
+WISE was founded around a kitchen table by a group of multi-cultural, first generation immigrant women in 1995 as a vehicle for education, leadership, and social and economic empowerment of Asian, African, and Latina women, girls, and their families.
 The mission of WISE is to empower immigrant women and girls to succeed.